FAQs Home Inspection Services in Montreal

 A standard home inspection covers the roof, foundation, plumbing, electrical systems, HVAC, appliances, and structural components.
 It also includes a check for safety.

-How much does a home inspection cost?
+How much does a house inspection cost in Montreal?

 Can a home "fail" an inspection?